j-furtado/tech_challenge_1/Question_1/Solution_1/README.md

 ## Cluster creation

 For the next part, we are going to use Python.
-I recommend you use Virtual Environments, to minimize package conflicts on your system.
+The use of Virtual Environments is recommended in order to minimize package conflicts on your system.

 To install the required packages, use the `requirements.txt` file: